 Click Here for tab for Wonderful Tonight by Eric Clapton

-Click Here for tab for Blind Guardian – The Bard’s Song
+Click Here for tab for The Bard’s Song by Blind Guardian

-The classic power metal titans.
-With epic, soaring choruses and double kick drum pedals, and even some solo folk acoustic guitar.
-Blind Guardian can do it all.
-One of their most popular songs, and certainly one that always goes over well live where the entire crowd will chant the lyrics back to the band is The Bards Song.
+Classic power-metal titans featuring epic, soaring choruses, double-kick drum pedals, and even solo folk acoustic guitar, Blind Guardian can do it all.
+One of their most popular songs, and certainly one that’s always a hit live where the entire crowd will chant the lyrics back to the band is The Bard’s Song.

 At first glance, this might appear technical, but do not fear!
-Speed is the only challenging thing about this as the rhythm and picking is very consistent and with a little practice will just roll out of your hands without any thought.
+Speed is the only challenging thing, as the rhythm and picking are very consistent.
+With a little practice, it will roll out of your hands without any thought.
 It also doubles up as a great workout for your index, middle, and ring fingers as they will be carrying the brunt of the picking work.

 Behind Blue Eyes by Limp Bizkit